Quick-Reference Guide to Cruising on the Danube River (including Prices)

 Where does a Danube River cruise go?

-Pending your specific itinerary, we've also included cities that Danube River cruises may reach via bus from the port, yet aren't directly off the Danube River.
+Pending your specific itinerary, we've also included cities that Danube River cruises may reach via bus from the port yet aren't directly off the Danube River.

 An example of that is Veliko Tarnovo in Bulgaria.
-It's approximately an 80-minute ride from the Danube River, on the Yantra River.
+It's approximately an 80-minute ride from the Danube River on the Yantra River.
 And while it's not on the Danube itself, it is a town that Viking River Cruises transports its guests to on some itineraries because it's an interesting place to visit and not that far from the Danube.

 Germany